Skip to main contentSkip to navigation

 Your Data Is Still on the Platters.

 Your drive shows 0 GB, stays in a BSY state, or reports an incorrect model name.
 These are firmware failures, not data destruction.
 The files on your platters are intact; the drive just lost the software it needs to find them.
-We repair the firmware and read your data out.
+We repair the firmware and read your data out as part of our broader hard drive data recovery service, using the PC-3000 Portable III to rebuild translator and service area modules.

 Louis Rossmann